ONLYOFFICE/onlyoffice-redmine/README.md

 ### Documents

 <details>
-  <summary>Show documents page</summary>
+  <summary>Show Documents page</summary>

 ![Documents page](docs/images/documents-page.png)

 </details>

-On the document page, the user can open the attachment to view, edit, create, or convert it.
-The options displayed in the interface may vary depending on the user's permissions.
+On the Documents page, users can open the attachment to view, edit, create, or convert it.
+The options displayed in the interface may vary depending on the user permissions.

 | Option            | Permissions                    |
 | ----------------- | ------------------------------ |